 In my last post I shared about Digital Citizenship Week Ideas .
 Each month we host a monthly PBIS theme.
 Digital Citizenship is the monthly theme for October.
 As an additional way to reinforce what students are learning this month about Digital Citizenship, I created an interactive, Halloween-themed, digital safety bulletin board to share digital safety tips with students and staff.
 I designed the bulletin board to be interactive.
 Students/staff can lift the flap to learn more about each digital safety tip.
-Everything you need to display this bulletin board is included with the kit - social media icons, candy clipart, and a Jack-o-lantern face to glue on a bag.
+Everything you need to display this bulletin board is included with the bulletin board kit - social media icons, candy clipart, and a Jack-o-lantern face to glue on a bag.
 How do you educate students about digital safety?
 If you display this item in your own school I would love to see it!
 Please share with me on Instagram or Twitter .

 Showing posts from October, 2019